Published on Feb 29, 2024 | 3:49 PM

 Apr 18, 2023 | 1:20 PM

-World AIDS Day, observed on December 1st each year, is a global initiative dedicated to raising awareness about the HIV/AIDS pandemic, commemorating those who have lost their lives to the disease, and supporting efforts to prevent and treat HIV.
-It serves as a pivotal moment for people worldwide to unite in the fight against HIV, promote education, and advocate for increased access to testing, treatment, and support services.
+World AIDS Day, observed every year on December 1st, is a global initiative dedicated to raising awareness about HIV/AIDS, honoring those who have lost their lives to the disease, and supporting ongoing efforts to prevent new infections and expand access to treatment and care.
+It is a moment for communities worldwide to unite, reduce stigma, promote education, and advocate for equitable healthcare access.

 Nov 28, 2022 | 12:06 PM